 All submissions must be submitted electronically via the online submission process.
 If you do not receive an email confirmation, your proposal was not properly submitted or left incomplete.
-If you have questions regarding whether the proposal was submitted and accepted you must contact the chair and/or co-chair before the deadline of January 13, 2017 5pm CST.
-Notification of acceptance will be sent via email by January 20, 2017 at 5pm CST.
+If you have questions regarding whether the proposal was submitted and accepted you must contact the chair and/or co-chair before the deadline of Wednesday, September 5th, 2018 at 5pm CST.
+Notification of acceptance will be sent via email by Friday, September 28th, 2018 at 5pm CST.

-Evaluation guidelines include a sub-committee reviewing each presentation for quality, timelines, relevance to track chosen by presenter, material focused on topic according to title of presentation as well as potential attendee interest in the presentation proposed.
-Attendees should be able to gage the content of the session from the title and track chosen.
+Evaluation guidelines include a sub-committee reviewing each presentation for quality, timelines, relevance to track chosen by presenter, material focused on topic according to title of presentation, as well as potential attendee interest in the presentation proposed.
+Attendees should be able to gauge the content of the session from the title and track chosen.